 Trauma-Informed Mindfulness in the Plum Village Tradition of Zen Master Thich Nhat Hanh

-Gathas are short poems to help bring our focus to the present moment.
-In our Plum Village traditions, we often practice breathing with gathas to guide our in-breath and our out-breath.
-We have many Plum Village gathas and we can write new gathas.
+Gathas are short poems that help bring our focus to the present moment.
+In our Plum Village tradition, we often practice breathing with gathas to guide our

-A Gatha for Grounding.
+A Gatha for Grounding

 Breathing in,